Poppy Happy Square

 Shoganji

 The temple was rebuilt by Seigon Shonin at the end of the 16th century and became one of eighteen monk training schools for the Jodo sect.
 As a temple associated with the Tokugawa Shogunate, the use of the "three-leaf hollyhock crest" was permitted.
-There are many cultural assets on the temple grounds that tell the ancient history of the temple to this day.
-Every year on November 14, they hold the "Ten Nights Memorial Service," one of the three major ones in Kanto, and the "Doll Memorial Service," which is unique to the town, which is known for its hina dolls.
+There are many cultural assets on the temple grounds that tell the ancient history in the present day.
+They hold the "Ten Nights Memorial Service," one of the three major memorial services in Kanto, every year on November 14, and the "Doll Memorial Service," unique to this town which is known for its hina dolls.

-There are a lot of things to see, including exhibits that tell the history of Konosu station town.
-There are also hina dolls and akamono plants, a warehouse built in the Meiji period (designated as an important building of Saitama Prefecture's landscape), and a stage decorated with mosaic art.
-The museum also provides information on sightseeing and sells local specialties.
-Make sure to stop by and have an enjoyable time!
+There are many exhibits that tell the history of Konosu Town as well as hina dolls and akamono dolls, a warehouse built in the Meiji period (designated as an important building of Saitama Prefecture's landscape), and a stage decorated with mosaic art.
+The museum also provides sightseeing information and sells local specialties.
+Make sure to stop by for an enjoyable time!

-This is the main shrine of Kounosu, where the legend of konotori (=stork), which is also believed to be the reason behind the cities name, has been handed down to this day.
-In 1873, Raiden Shrine, Kumano Shrine, and Hikawa Shrine were combined to form Kono Shrine.
-At the end of the year, they hold a Tori no Ichi marked at the shrine.
+This is the main shrine of Konosu City, where the legend of the konotori (stork), also believed to be the origin of the cities name, has been handed down to this day.
+In 1873, Raiden Shrine, Kumano Shrine, and Hikawa Shrine were combined to form Kou Shrine.
+At the end of the year, they hold a Tori no Ichi fair (festival celebrating good fortune and business prosperity).

 This is one of the largest flower markets in eastern Japan.
 There is a guided course through the market facility, allowing anyone to easily observe the auction (Monday/Wednesday/Friday).
 There is also a restaurant inside the facility.